 Make It Your Own!

-You can use most anything to make an icebox cake.
-Our version is made with bananas and instant pudding for a no-bake, no-cook dessert, but you can use any berries or even cooked pudding to make the dessert you may remember from your childhood.
+You can use almost anything to make an icebox cake.
+Our recipe below is made with bananas and instant pudding for a no-bake, no-cook dessert, but you can use any berries or even cooked pudding to make the dessert you may remember from your childhood.
 See “Variations” below.

 Banana Cream Icebox Cake